-At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the period-end.
+At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the periodend.
 Non-monetary items that are measured at fair value in a foreign currency shall be translated using the exchange rates at the date when the fair value is measured.
-Non-monetary items that are measured in terms of historical cost in a foreign currency shall be translated using the exchange rate at the date of the translated using the exchange rate at the date of the translated.
+Non-monetary items that are measured in terms of historical cost in a foreign currency shall be translated using the exchange rate at the date of the translated on and are not retranslated.